-As for all applicants, new applicants must ensure they have a UEI and an active SAM registration.
+As for all applicants, new applicants must ensure they have a Unique Entity Identifier (UEI) and an active System for Award Management (SAM) registration.
 SAM is managed by the General Services Administration and is the official website for registering to do business with the Federal Government.
 Instructions and informational resources for organizations registering for the first time are available on the website.
 The SAM registration process may take many weeks to complete, so applicants should begin the process early.
 Applicants must also have a reputable bank account with a U.S. correspondent bank to receive payments from USAID.